 There was a time when I ate at Chinese vegetarian restaurants constantly.
 I loved those places!
 Most of them have a full menu that looks like a normal Chinese restaurant menu, but every item is totally meatless.

 The kung pao tofu was my favorite!
-Unlike many of the dishes that were made with fried tofu, this own used baked tofu.
+Unlike many of the dishes that were made with fried tofu, this dish used baked tofu.
 It was awesome!
 Baked tofu is delicious, and perfect with the finely diced and stir-fried veggies and crispy peanuts you find in any Kung Pao dish.

 Jump to:

-What You'll Need
+Ingredients You'll Need

 - Soy sauce.
 Substitute gluten-free tamari if you'd like.